 4. They don’t take deliberate steps to build the diversity of their teams

 When you’re scaling your company, you don’t actually want everyone to be 100% bought into your story and your culture.
 An organisation where everyone’s in unquestioning agreement is called a cult.

 And cults end badly.

-Scale-ups run the risk of becoming a cult when they enjoy breakthrough success, when the founder(s) start to be idolised as Messianic figures, and when a very clear definition emerges about the type of person who fits in and the types of people who don’t.
+Scale-ups run the risk of becoming a cult when they enjoy breakthrough success, when the founders start to be idolised as Messianic figures, and when a very clear definition emerges about the type of person who fits in and the types of people who don’t.

 (We hope it goes without saying, but just for the avoidance of doubt, we’re talking about homogeneity in terms of past experience, professional background, education – that sort of stuff… we’re not and never would advocate for companies to be homogeneous in terms of gender, race, disability etc regardless of how big or small they are).

 But as you grow, this cultural homogeneity becomes more of a risk.
 Diversity and inclusion doesn’t just happen.
 You have to deliberately cultivate it.
-And unless you have diversity on your teams you don’t get the positive tension you need to drive creativity and innovation.
+And unless you have diversity on your teams you don’t get the positive tension of different perspectives that you need to drive creativity and innovation.
 And you don’t get the challenge you need to call people out or to challenge long held assumptions.
 The longer this persists, particularly amongst leadership teams, the more of an existential threat it becomes.